Annenberg in Washington

 Students should apply for AIW funding once they have begun to apply for Summer internships in Washington, D.C.
 Applications may be made before any internship offers are in hand.
 Initial review of applications and interviews will begin early in Spring semester, and will continue on a rolling basis through April 15, 2018.
 Selected students will be officially eligible for funding awards only when their formal internship offers are received and accepted.
 Stipends will be dispersed only when a formal contract with the internship organization is finalized.

-Students who need assistance or have questions about AIW should contact Dr. Susan Haas, Internship Coordinator.
+Students who need assistance or have questions about AIW should contact Dr. Susan Haas, Internship Coordinator, to make an appointment.

-Questions related to declaring the major or the funding process should be directed to Alison Feather, firstname.lastname@example.org, Director of Student Services and Registrar.
+Questions related to declaring the major should be directed to Alison Feather, Director of Student Services and Registrar.